paypal/skipto/README.md

 ## What about plain Javascript?
 All you need are either skipTo.js or skip.min.js from the "compiled/js" directory.
 Please note that skipTo.min.js is a minified (a lighter version) of the script.
-If you would liek to be able to debug your production-ready script, include the provided skipTo.min.map file as well.
+If you would like to be able to debug your production-ready script, include the provided skipTo.min.map file as well.

 To use the skipTo script, just include it at the bottom of your HTML page or template, as follows: